kobus-v-schoor/dotgit/README.md

 ## Future goals

-dotgit was written with a plugin architecture which allows easily extending it with more functionality.
-The following plugins are on the wishlist for future releases (more suggestions welcome):
+The following features are on the wishlist for future releases (more suggestions welcome):

 * [x] Encryption using GnuPG
+* [ ] Config file for default behaviour (e.g. verbosity level, hard mode)
 * [ ] Templating

 ## Migration from v1.x